 p&e Law act exclusively for landholders affected by coal seam gas development in Queensland.
-We understand the land access framework in Queensland and the inner workings of the Petroleum and Gas (Production and Safety) Act 2004 which enables us to provide advice to landholders in a clear, coherent way.
+We understand the land access framework in Queensland and the inner workings of the Mineral and Energy Resources (Common Provisions) Act 2014 and the Petroleum and Gas (Production and Safety) Act 2004 which enables us to provide advice to landholders in a clear, coherent way.

 It is imperative that you seek legal advice when first approached by a CSG company.
 Your rights may be affected from the very first dealing.

 p&e Law take on board your concerns and negotiate Conduct and Compensation Agreements (CCA’s) that protect your land and your business and compensate you fairly.
 A Conduct and Compensation Agreement may run with your land for 30 years so it is vital that you sign an agreement that deals with all current and future concerns, particularly those relating to the land management and water.
 Our knowledge of valuation principles and court determined valuation precedents allows us to negotiate compensation for all impacts on your land, business and lifestyle.

 A CSG company is required to pay any legal costs a landholder necessarily and reasonably incurs to negotiate a CCA.